MicrosoftDocs/quantum-docs/articles/optimization-troubleshooting.md

 |c|double| Submitting this field in string form i.e. "2.0" or null form. |
 |indices|list of integers| Submitting this field in string form "[0,1]" or individual items as string form ["0", "1"].
 Empty lists are allowed and will be treated as constants. |

+This could also happen in the parameters supplied to the solver.

 **Possible actions to take**:
 - Ensure all types are converted correctly when using the SDK, especially if you are parsing these values from strings or existing files.
+- Ensure parameters that are lists are not supplied as strings of lists - e.g. [0,1] instead of "[0,1]" or ["0", "1"]

 ## 104 - Initial Config Error
 **Cause**: This is a group of errors related to using the initial configuration setting.
 The error message returned from the solver should contain the specific message.
 Possible causes can include: